Snooz82/robotframework-datadriver/Readme.rst

 Framework to read and modify the test specification objects.
 After activation it searches for the ``Test Template`` -Keyword to analyze the ``[Arguments]`` it has.
-As a second step, it loads the data from the specified CSV file.
-Based on the ``Test Template`` -Keyword, DataDriver creates as much test cases as lines are in the CSV file.
-As values for the arguments of the ``Test Template`` -Keyword it reads values from the column of the CSV file with the matching name of the ``[Arguments]``.
+As a second step, it loads the data from the specified data source.
+Based on the ``Test Template`` -Keyword, DataDriver creates as much test cases as data sets are in the data source.

+In the case that data source is csv (Default)
+As values for the arguments of the ``Test Template`` -Keyword, DataDriver reads values from the column of the CSV file with the matching name of the ``[Arguments]``.
 For each line of the CSV data table, one test case will be created.
 It is also possible to specify test case names, tags and documentation for each test case in the specific test suite related CSV file.